chip-kastner/chip-kastner.github.io/index.md

 title: Home
 ---

-Hello—I'm Chip Kastner.
-I'm a product manager with a background in computer engineering.
-Here's a bit about my work and interests.
+A bit about my work and interests.

 ---